dinhomathias/Amc/Transistion-guide-to-Version-4.0.md

 # What's new?
+All changes can also be reviewed in our [official documentation](http://pythonhosted.org/python-telegram-bot/py-modindex.html)!
 ## Dispatcher

 The `Dispatcher` class has now a cleaner interface and more precise Message filtering.
 Instead of many methods with long names like `Dispatcher.addTelegramMessageHandler(handler)`, we now only have two of those methods: